 Developed countries assisting developing countries with education and development makes sense because disparity leads to conflict.
 If the education of a Universal Philosophy can encompass the countries of the world, whether developing or developed, while still allowing for cultural differences, it will significantly reduce the possibility of conflicts between countries.
 This is to the benefit of all.
 For example, as our technological side effects continue to become more complex, developing countries with their large populations will have a significant impact on resource consumption, waste and pollution, and risk that destructive powers might become more available in their regions.
 If developed countries can work with them and at the same time direct their behavior toward global interests it will be a good investment in the long run.
 I can't stress more though that any assistance to developing countries must take into account that they will follow strict guidelines.
 It is hard to motivate anyone to offer help and technology to someone only to find that later they will use it against them.
 This is not so unlike the master who teaches the student all his secrets then the student uses them against the master.

 Some might suggest that we can ignore the problems of developing countries and they will work it out.
 For example, if there were a dispute in countries within Africa they could just sort it out.
-After all, 100's of years ago many developed countries would never even have been aware of their problems given the lack of communication technology.
+After all, hundreds of years ago many developed countries would never even have been aware of their problems given the lack of communication technology.

 This argument may have worked in the past but we cannot just brush off these problems because they affect all of us on this increasingly small and fragile planet.
 In addition, it is not so much about now as in the future.
 What if two countries had weapons such as deadly viruses that if released would not only affect them but the entire world.
 If a day like that does come we will all wish we had worked harder at working together and resolving conflicts before they escalated.
 We must think outside of the box.
 We must think ahead and imagine, if we combine the probable conflicts that may occur between countries today with the more devastating side effects of the technologies that may come available in the near future, what will be the potential impact on Life and Earth?

 Consider the following example to show how difficult it is to get two countries to work together.
 Assume there are two developed countries, A and B, both that create a product.
 In this example we will say "running shoes".
 Country A has very specific guidelines, which might be that the factories must meet specific pollution standards and that the workers are treated in humanitarian ways (full coffee breaks, good health standards, etc.).
 The shoes cost $5.00 to make.
 Country B makes a similar shoe but they have no pollution standards for their factories.
 They pollute rivers and the air, which affects everyone globally.
 In addition they use slave labour costing them a bare minimum, conflicting with internationally agreed human rights.
 The product costs $2.00 to make.
-Now most consumers, unaware of the circumstances under which shoes from Country A or B are made, will naturally all buy the $2.00 shoe.
+Now most consumers, unaware of the circumstances under which shoes from Country A or B are made, will all prefer to buy the $2.00 shoe.
 Even most consumers in country A will import the shoe from country B rather than buy their locally made one for $5.00.

 As can be seen from the preceding situation there are conflicting economic interests in each country that overshadow the interests of global pollution control and international humanitarian concerns.
 It is very difficult to implement global policies unless all countries are willing to support them.
 This example just shows that there is really only one way for the developed countries to agree and take responsibility.
 The developed countries must ALL be willing to make compromises even if there are some significant costs.